mhoban/rainbow_bridge/README.md

     $ echo 'export PATH="$HOME/rainbow_bridge:$PATH"' >> $HOME/.bashrc
     ```

-1. Next, for Ubuntu and Debian-based systems using singularity, go to the "install" directory which is located inside the "rainbow_bridge" directory and run the script `install_dependencies.sh`:
+1. Next, for Ubuntu and Debian-based systems using singularity, go to the "install" directory which is located inside the "rainbow_bridge" directory and run the script `install_dependencies.sh`.
+Note that this script assumes your system uses the AMD64 architecture.
      ```console
      $ cd rainbow_bridge/install